-Then onto Verse 41 "depart from me you accursed... you did not care for me.... what you did not do for one of these least ones" You have just read the final exam for heaven.
+Then onto Verse 41 "depart from me you accursed... you did not care for me.... what you did not do for one of these least oneseternal life."
+You have just read the final exam for heaven.
 St. John of the Cross said it this way - he summarized the whole passage very simply.
 "At the evening of our life we will be judged on our love."
 That is not to say that we earn it.
 Remember the measuring rod is Christ.
+A lot of people miss that point.
 Most people say "I'm pretty sure God will be nice to me, I'm not as bad as Hitler.
 I'm a good person."
 The idea that judgment is based on the average; the middle ground; "I'm only human."
 But those were never the terms of the judgment.
 The measuring rod is not average, or Hitler.
 The measuring rod is Christ.
 In that measurement we all fall short.
-It's a matter of surrendering to what He can do living through you, which will exceed "I'm only human." ...
+It's not a matter of measuring up.
+It's a matter of surrendering to what He can do living through you, which will exceed "I'm only human."
+Because in His grace you are not only human.
 You get God's grace, gifts, and that makes possible what isn't possible.... it's all grace.
 We don't earn it.
 It won't be much of a conversation.

-You think he knows my life, but the thing is you don't know your life.
+You think He knows my life, but the thing is, you don't know your life.
 Your memory is faulty.
-Can you remember what you did at 8.
+Can you remember what you did at 8?
 Your past is not crystal clear to you.
 Neither is your future.
 The other trump is your future.
 What are you going to do that is going to impact eternity?
 What are you going to do that will stand forward in time?
+Good or bad?
 There isn't a forward at the time of your death; there's only a past, you think.
 But that's not so.
+This is the most challenging thing.
 CCC 1039 says an astounding thing - in the presence of Christ who is truth itself - all is laid bare.
 The truth of each one's relationship with God will be laid bare.
-The last judgment will reveal even to its furthest consequences the good each person has done or failed to do during his earthly life."(add in here)

-The terms of your judgment are the furthest consequences of the things you did or failed to do.
-When you cross the threshold of death certain things will be made clear to you.
+The last judgment will reveal even to its furthest consequences the good each person has done or failed to do during his earthly life."
+When you die, everything you've done is all in your past.
+The terms of your judgment, that you're totally unaware of at your death are the furthest consequences of the things you did or failed to do.
+The terms of your judgment are not simply the past.
+When you cross the threshold of death, certain things will be made clear to you.
 Your memory will clear up.
-You are aware- sharply aware of all of your sinfulness.
-For the first time you are outside the paradigm of pain or distraction.
-At your judgment, you are undistractable.
-You are singly focused.
+You are aware - sharply aware of all of your past sinfulness.
+For the first time, you are outside the paradigm of temptation or distraction.
+At your judgment, you are undistract-able.
+You are singularly focused.
 Your past is crystal clear.
-And so is your future.
+And so, for the very first time, is your future.
+Remember, eternity is not an infinite number of years.
 Eternity is all time present.

 Your body will not be there.
 You will be there with the Lord with that clarity.
 You will know where you belong.
 You will know whether you belong in His arms or away from them.
 You will know where you belong.
-The terms of the judgment will be crystal clear to you.
+The terms of the judgment will be crystal clear to you - what the state of your soul is before Him.
+It will not be a question.